dominicgaliano/taos-menu-planner-website/README.md

 ### December, 19, 2022

 After attempting to start this project, I realized that I needed more formal education with React, so I completed a free online course.
+Next, I started creating the website using React with Typescript.
+I was initially hesitant to take on Typescript at the same time as a new project, but I figured that the benefits it would provide during development would likely outweigh the learning curve.
+I found a hamburger menu npm package and started to implement that.
+I am still having issues getting it to look good, but for now I am going to move along and continue building out the components.
+I also created an account on AWS to start working on the backend once I get the MVP front-end running.

 ### December, 8, 2022